DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/publication/trubutschek-eegmanypipelines-2024/index.md

 # Summary.
 An optional shortened abstract.
 (When entered, this means it won't be displayed on the front page)
 summary: ' '

-tags: ['Open science', 'Reproducibility', 'Multi-analyst study', 'EEG']
+tags: ['Open science', 'Reproducibility', 'Science culture', 'Multi-analyst study', 'EEG']

 links:
 - name: Full text